lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 {% callout ".env v .arg" %}

-it is important to note that the subjob splitter and the unit splitter have the be on separate job parameters (in this case .env and .arg) Otherwise the last splitter called will overwrite the changes of the first.
+It is important to note that the subjob splitter and the unit splitter have to be on separate job parameters (in this case .env and .arg).
+Otherwise, the last splitter called will overwrite the changes of the first.
 You will still end up with the correct ammount of jobs but they will be running the wrong parameters!
 To inspect what parameters your jobs are running with you can use the usual Ganga syntax of
 ```
 jobs(job_num)
 ```